We’re culling the books these days. I keep thinking of King Solomon.

 Why not give them to the church library?

-I’m passing along most of the Christian books to our church library.
+I’m passing along most of the Christian books to a church library.

-With all the moving we did over the years, I seldom passed on books that were important to me–for fear I’d never find them again.
+With all the moving we did over the years, I seldom passed on books that were important to me.
+I worried I’d never find them again.
 But we’ve been here 10 years now.

 My thoughts on some subjects have changed over the years.
-I’m going to throw away all the Frank Schaeffer books since he’s disowned them himself.
+I’m going to throw away all the Frankie Schaeffer books since he’s disowned them himself.

-I’m not sure about the Strong’s Concordance–I look up everything on-line these days, but Bible Gateway doesn’t handle word usage as well as I like.
+I’m not sure about the Strong’s Concordance.
+I have everything online these days, but Bible Gateway doesn’t handle word usage as well as I like.

 One shelf is easy to keep: comfort novels and books I’ve loved.
 I’ve got Mary Stewart, Anne Morrow Lindbergh, Robert K. Massie, Elisabeth Ogilvie, Eva Ibbotson, Olga Ilyin, and Mary Elgin.

 Some of these books are tattered and torn from rereading.
-A number of spiral-bound copies are out of print.
+Several spiral-bound copies are out of print.

-I’m pleased to have one shelf devoted to books written by friends: Gayle Roper, Sarah Sundin, Jill Eileen Smith, Lynn Vincent, Jane Gangi, Richard Peck.
+I’m pleased to have one shelf devoted to books written by friends.
+There they are: Gayle Roper, Sarah Sundin, Jill Eileen Smith, Lynn Vincent, Jane Gangi, Richard Peck.

 “Keep working on filling that shelf,” my husband said this evening.